heinrich10/authservice/README.md

 # Notes

 - To make it simple, I did not add configuration files.
-If I need to add it, I would probably user `dotenv`.
+If I need to add it, I would probably use `dotenv`.
 - This uses `registry pattern` to inject the db.
 - I used rsa256 auth type for jwt, where there is a private key to sign the issued token and a public key to verify its signature.
 - I know it is not a good practice to upload the key files to the repo but this is the easiest way as of the moment.